sierra-moxon/Translator_component_toolkit/README.md

 Faciliting to explore knowledge graphs from both Translator ecosystem and user defined APIs.<br>
 Connecting large language models to convert user's questions into TRAPI queries. <br>

+## How to use TCT
+Please follow the example notebooks below to explore the Translator knowledge providers.

 ## Three utilities
 #### Connection finder
 Example notebook for **[connection finder](./notebooks/Connecting_userAPI.ipynb)**